Maaz-Imam/PDF-Inquiry/README.md

-# RAG-Model
+# PDF-INQUIRY
-A simple implementation of the RAG Model using Gemini and Langchain.
+A simple implementation of the RAG Model using Gemini and Langchain to query PDFs.